Fred Cox: Personal life

 Cox was first married to Elayne Darrall Cox.
 Their four children are Darryl Cox, Susan Cox Biasco, Fred A. Cox, and Kim Ok-soon.
 He was later married to Bonnie Hope Cox.

 In 1972, he earned a chiropractic degree from Northwestern Health Sciences University.
 His annual chiropractic earnings of about $100,000 were, Cox said, about double what he made as a football player.
 He opened his chiropractic office in Buffalo, MN in 1975.
 Soon after he hired Dan Marty as his partner who helped him run the office while he finished his last 3 years playing with the Vikings.
 Dan continued as his partner until 1988.
 In 1988 he moved home to Monongahela, PA where he opened a new chiropractic clinic with his daughter, Susan.
 Three years later he moved back to Monticello, Minnesota where he practiced chiropractic part time before eventually retiring.

 In 1972, he invented a soft football, which later became the Nerf football after he sold the idea to Parker Brothers the following year.
-Tens of millions of Nerf football have been sold, first for Parker Brothers and then for Hasbro, which acquired it in 1991, bringing Cox and his partners decades of generous royalties.
+Tens of millions of Nerf footballs have been sold, first for Parker Brothers and then for Hasbro, which acquired it in 1991, bringing Cox and his partners decades of generous royalties.
 Cox died on November 28, 2019 at his home in Monticello, Minnesota.
 No cause of death was announced although Cox had recently been treated for kidney issues.